vivapets/vivapets-laravel-test/INSTRUCTIONS.md

 ## Introduction

-This is my solution for the proposal test.
+This is my solution for the proposed test.
+Features:

+- API with OAuth 2.0
+- Alows the app to grown for any king of animal (not just dogs)
+- User types are dynamic
+- Animals Types are dynamic
+- The menu is also dynamic according to the user type

 ## Admin User